xferra/linterhub.com-temp/CONTRIBUTING.md

 ### Import

-To update list of licenses and languages run following command:
+To update a list of licenses and languages run following command:

 ```bash
 git submodule update